For Students and Parents

 I am homeschooled.
 Can I play in Kentucky scholastic chess?

-The scholastic director may also grant dispensations to the boundaries from #3 for reasonable causes.
 Parents of homeschooled chess players are strongly encouraged to contact the scholastic director (k12@kychess.org) so he can assist in connecting them with other homeschooled chess players in their area.